This post first appeared on the Allies in Recovery member site, on our Sanctuary Blog.

 How do you learn to pause and not get hooked by the same old triggers?

-The AiR site provides a number of tools to help you develop such mindfulness.
+The Allies in Recovery site provides a number of tools to help you develop such mindfulness.
 Using the journal regularly, tracking your progress consistently, reading the Sanctuary, and completing the Key Observations will help you learn the skill of stepping away.
 How?
 Each of these tools helps you to gain a bird’s eye view of your own actions, as well as those of your loved one.
 You are examining your patterns and responses from above with distance and unfiltered clarity, instead of from down below in the thick of it where the view is severely limited.

-It is this kind of quiet power that we teach you in the AiR program.
+It is this kind of quiet power that we teach you in the Allies in Recovery program.
 The next time you find yourself triggered and upset by your loved one’s actions, think of the moon.
 Don’t fight or attack, but stay on course.
 When your spouse or child comes home drunk, try shifting your perspective.
 Instead of responding in your usual angry way, try stepping back and using the lessons taught in our program.
 You just might be surprised at how it alters your dynamic.
 And if you don’t succeed the first time, try again.
 Your loving influence really can make a difference.

 Think about the last fight you had with your loved one.
 What specific behavior triggered your emotional response?
 When your loved one set you off emotionally, how did you feel?
 Angry?
 Withdrawn?
 Exasperated?
 Worried?
 How did you express these feelings externally?
 What did you say or do?
 Was there a key moment in the interaction when you could have paused, stepped back, and responded differently?
 Record these responses in your journal.